-The SSBA offers First Nations and Métis Education Services in support of its strategic plan and the Aboriginal Council, which consists of all self-identified First Nations and Métis school board members in Saskatchewan.
-The Aboriginal Council elects one member to act as the Aboriginal Constituency representative on the SSBA Provincial Executive.
+The SSBA offers First Nations and Métis Education Services, in support of its strategic plan and the Aboriginal Council.
+The Aboriginal Council consists of all self-identified First Nations and Métis school board members in Saskatchewan.
+The Aboriginal Council elects one member to act as the Aboriginal Constituency Representative on the SSBA Provincial Executive.
 Currently, the Council represents 11 per cent of all Saskatchewan school board trustees.
 Prior to the October 2016 school board elections, nine per cent of all Saskatchewan school board trustees had self-declared as Aboriginal.

 Position Paper — Mandatory Curriculum

 Saskatchewan School Boards Association’s Advocacy Paper for Mandatory Curriculum that includes the rich and diverse history of First Nations and Métis Peoples pre-contact and the legacy of the Indian Residential Schools:

 - Position Paper: Mandatory Curriculum, History of First Nations and Métis Peoples